Key Takeaways

 Despite better awareness and improved auditing tools, rug pulls thrive due to several structural factors:

-- Permissionless deployment: Anyone can issue a token in minutes.
+- Permissionless deployment: anyone can issue a token in minutes.

-- Anonymity: Devs often hide behind pseudonyms.
+- Anonymity: devs often hide behind pseudonyms.

-- FOMO marketing: Influencer hype encourages quick buying.
+- FOMO marketing: influencer hype encourages quick buying.

-- Weak regulation: Most DeFi projects operate outside clear legal frameworks.
+- Weak regulation: most DeFi projects operate outside clear legal frameworks.

-- Yield chasing: Unrealistic APYs blind investors to red flags.
+- Yield chasing: unrealistic APYs blind investors to red flags.

 How to Spot a Rug Pull Before It Happens